My research focuses on leadership in science education and enhancing employability skills in science students.

 Roby Volta with a thesis on 'Design for Social Intelligence in Higher Education, co-supervised by Lisa Grocott and Ricardo Sosa

 Cath Dickson with a thesis on 'Impact of climate change on a sub-Antarctic keystone species Azorella macquariensis

 (Apiaceae)', co-supervised by Melodie McGeoch and Dana Bergstrom.

 PhD student position available

-Laura Wilson, BSC(Hons) Candidate
+Laura Wilson, BSC(Hons) Student